elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

 You're probably wondering why we have a `@moduledoc` and `@shortdoc`.
 Both are used by the `help` task for listing tasks and providing documentation of them.
 The former is used when `mix help TASK` is invoked, the latter in the general listing with `mix help`.

-Besides those two, there is also `@hidden` that, when set to true, marks the task as hidden so it does not show up on `mix help Task`.
+Besides those two, there is also `@hidden` attribute that, when set to true, marks the task as hidden so it does not show up on `mix help Task`.
 Any task without `@shortdoc` also won't show up.

 ### 4.1 Common API